WELCOME TO

 PIONEERING 1960s SILICON TRANSISTOR PROGRAM

-directly associated with several of the world’s premier transistor and IC
+He has been directly associated with several of the world’s premier

-companies and his impact on the history of semiconductors has been
+transistor and IC companies and his impact on the history of semiconductors

-substantial.
-This Oral History will highlight Wilf’s involvement with
+has been substantial.
+This Oral History will highlight Wilf’s

 |